gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 regulations, which way disputes were likely to be settled, that sort of thing… I wouldn't feel at all badly about taking *his* money."

 And so it was done.
-At first she just brought me scraps---a month-old summary of a judgment that had already been made public, a note from one minister to another complaining about the cost of maintaining the garrison at Dry Weeping, a plea for reinstatement of a customs exemption from a Gifted bullock who had
+At first she just brought me scraps—a month-old summary of a judgment that had already been made public, a note from one minister to another complaining about the cost of maintaining the garrison at Dry Weeping, a plea for reinstatement of a customs exemption from a Gifted bullock who had